mrjain/first-node-app/README.md

 ### Requirements
 - Node.js - https://nodejs.org/en/download/
 - npm - comes with Node.js
-- ExpressJS - we will install below
+- Express - we will install below
 - Docker - https://hub.docker.com/signup
 - AWS CLI - https://aws.amazon.com/cli/

 ## Building the project's folder structure and installing the project's dependencies

-This tutorial was built using MacOs.

 Create a directory for the project.
 In the terminal, we're going to create a folder and navigate to it.
 ```